shidel/FDI/README.md

         FDINS500    Transfers system files if OSYS is "y".

-        FDINS600    Creates package lists used in FDINS700.
+        FDINS600    Configures package list options FPBIN and FPSRC to point to their respective package list files to be used in FDINS700 during package installation.

         FDINS700    Installs binary and source packages.